 A red-vented bulbul was found and killed near Tauranga in May 2016.
 It's possible there are more in the Bay of Plenty area.
-MPI needs you to report sightings so we can remove them from the wild and prevent damage to local crops and birdlife – and you could claim a $1,000 reward.
+MPI needs you to report sightings so we can remove them from the wild and prevent damage to local crops and birdlife.

 Native to parts of Asia (Pakistan to southwest China), the red-vented bulbul was introduced to some Pacific Islands, where it's now a serious invasive pest.